Coastal and Marine Resource Management MSc

 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-The cost of travel or accommodation for compulsory fieldwork is included in the course fee, but you'll need to cover other costs.
+The cost of travel or accommodation for compulsory fieldwork is included in the course fee, but you'll need to pay for meals and other subsistence costs that aren't included with your accommodation.